 - On small branches and fruiting spurs: The infection may girdle the stem and kill it in a single season.
 The bark often flakes off infected smaller twigs

-- On larger branches: Cankers are perennial, with the affected area covered with dead bark that sometimes shows concentric rings indicating periods of active spread.
+- On larger branches and/or the trunk: Cankers are perennial, with the affected area covered with dead bark that sometimes shows concentric rings indicating periods of active spread.
 Older cankers lose the bark, exposing dead wood in the centre.
 Perennial cankers develop raised edges as the tree’s bark attempts to grow back over the exposed area.
 Eventually the branch will die above the canker, being progressively weakened as the bark is killed

 - On fruit: Developing fruits are sometimes attacked, and will rot and fall